Covering

 locations along the deeper of the "water highways."

-Now you can experience the same thrilling sights and sounds that greeted these earlier travellers by taking an
+and sounds that greeted these earlier travellers by taking an

 ecologically-friendly and fascinating river cruise.